 After training in medicine Michael moved into TV to work on Troubleshooter and produce science series with John Cleese and Robert Winston.
 Since then he has become best known as a presenter – and author of the million-selling 5:2 Fast Diet and Fast Exercise.
-2014 brings more Trust Me I’m A Doctor, One Show and Horizon films.
+He fronts Trust Me I’m A Doctor, reports for The One Show and produces Horizon films.
 In presentations he ranges from infectious diseases to optimism, via a potted history of pharmaceuticals and the power of inventions.

 Michael Mosley is a BBC science presenter, writer and executive producer.
 He is the writer and presenter of BBC2's acclaimed The Story of Science, and is also the face of science and medicine on The One Show.